sahilSENPAII/medical-qa-lora/README.md

 | BERTScore-F1  | 0.8392        | 0.8414            | +0.26%      |

-The LoRA fine-tuning shifted the model toward the terser, clinical phrasing of MedQuAD reference answers — improving lexical overlap (ROUGE-L) meaningfully and semantic similarity (BERTScore) modestly.
+The LoRA fine-tuning shifted the model toward the terser, clinical phrasing of MedQuAD reference answers, improving lexical overlap (ROUGE-L) meaningfully and semantic similarity (BERTScore) modestly.
 The Instruct baseline is already a fairly strong starting point, so gains are smaller than they would be off a non-instruct base.